 Occasionally ask him to look over the work your kids are producing.
 Encourage him to ask your children questions about what they’re learning or point out a current project or topic of study you know he’d be interested to talk about with your kids.
 Don’t be afraid to ask him for help in this area.

 Burning Off Extra Energy

 Sometimes our kids have so much energy that they can’t sit still long enough to do their lessons.
 Sometimes they are so exuberant that their moms feel worn down by the end of the day.
 When dad gets home, it’s a perfect time for him to take the kids outside and run around with them.
 Or to rough house with them.
 Or to tickle them, tease them, and laugh with them.

 Dads can be so much fun!
 If they help kids to use up their extra energy and to wind down, they will be more likely to sleep well and to be able to focus the next day.
 This is a HUGE contribution to our children’s education!
 And it’s greatly appreciated by us moms as well.

-That’s where dads come in.
-If dads are willing to sit down and read aloud to the kids after dinner, before bedtime, on weekends, or whenever it works out best for the family, this is an amazing way to enrich their children’s homeschooling experience.
+This is a simple way that dads can be involved in the learning process.
+If dads sit down and read aloud from the Bible or great literature to the kids after dinner, before bedtime, on weekends, or whenever it works out best for the family, this is an amazing way to lead their family as well as enrich their children’s homeschooling experience.

 Dads are typically more excited about building go-carts, tree houses, model airplanes, and a myriad of other projects.
 Sometimes, after a long day of homeschooling, it’s easier for us moms to skip these hands-on experiences.
 This is a perfect time to get dads involved in homeschooling.
 Ask them to take the kids out to the garage and build something that relates to their lessons.